phac-nml/biohansel/docs/source/user-docs/output.rst

 Kmername
 """"""""
 This column gives the name of the target/k-mer that matched to the sample.
 It will match to the name of the k-mer in the fasta file following the fasta convention as seen in the `input section <input.html>`_.
-The k-mers that match the sample give the subtype of the sample
+The k-mers that match the sample give the genotype of the sample

 Sequence